 Truck accidents are often some of the most devastating crashes on our roads.
-Boston truck accident lawyer Michael O. Smith understands the long-lasting impact a truck accident can have on a victim.
+Boston truck accident lawyer Smith and his team of attorneys understand the long-lasting impact a truck accident can have on a victim.
 He can provide the legal guidance you need if you were seriously injured in a crash.
 Mr. Smith has aggressively advocated for the rights of his clients over the course of his 15 years of practice.
 He has taken cases to trial and negotiated with insurers on behalf of his clients.
 If you were injured in a truck accident, call us today to see how we can help.Truck Accident Facts

 A truck can cause serious damage if it is involved in an accident.
 Many trucks weigh upwards of 10,000 pounds, and they can cause catastrophic injuries to accident victims.
 More than 3,900 individuals were killed by large truck crashes in 2012, according to the National Highway Traffic Safety Administration.
 Approximately 104,000 suffered injuries in large truck-related collisions, and a vast majority of those injured (73 percent) were drivers or passengers of other vehicles.

 Truck drivers and trucking companies are subject to several state and federal laws intended to protect both the driver and others on the road.
 They include limits on how long a truck driver can drive before taking a mandatory rest break; truck loading limits and procedures; and monitoring and testing for substance abuse.
 Still, the pressure to make delivery times can sometimes lead to devastating consequences.Holding the Responsible Parties Accountable

 In many truck accident cases, the truck driver’s negligence is at the root of the crash.
 Many truck drivers are overtired from working long hours and are in no position to drive.
 Others are distracted or, in some cases, under the influence of drugs or alcohol when they get behind the wheel.